konflux-ci/release-service-catalog/catalog/task/push-snapshot/0.6/README.md

 * Parameter `addShaTag` was renamed to `addSourceShaTag`
 * Parameter `addGitShaTag` was added.
 This parameter specifies whether or not to additionally push a tag with the git sha for each image in the snapshot
+* The syntax for `taskRef.bundle` and `pipelineRef.bundle` is deprecated,
+  bundles resolver is used with new format.

 ## Changes since 0.4